information1222pm-collab/MemecoinHunter/replit.md

 ### Authentication and Authorization
 The application implements session-based authentication. **All features are currently available to all authenticated users regardless of subscription tier** - subscription restrictions have been removed to provide free access.

+**Paper Trading Capital**: Every new user automatically receives **$10,000 in virtual trading money** to audit and test the platform's capabilities without any financial risk.

 **Security Measures**: Input validation using Zod schemas, CORS configuration, CSRF protection, and secure session management with PostgreSQL session storage.

 ### External Dependencies